Last Updated: November 23, 2022

 In biology the concept of a transect originally meant a line or a cross-section through a defined space along which there is a progression of flora and fauna could be found.
 But in recent years city planners, particularly those of a new urbanist persuasion, use the term to refer to a progression of land uses from the center of a city to the rural area, or vice versa.

-A founder and leader of the new urbanist movement, the Duany Plater-Zyberk firm, displays a chart on which the transects of a typical wilderness to urban progression are referred to as the Natural Zone, Rural Zone, Suburban Zone, General Urban Zone, Urban Center, and Urban Core.
+A founder and leader of the new urbanist movement, the Duany Plater-Zyberk firm, used to display a chart on which the transects of a typical wilderness to urban progression are referred to as the Natural Zone, Rural Zone, Suburban Zone, General Urban Zone, Urban Center, and Urban Core.

 The theory goes that this classification system can explain and guide the continuum of natural systems into the urban environment, and of human economic systems into the rural environment.
 They propose that design guidelines for each transect are nearly universal.

-Under such a system, an area might be designated as primarily commercial or primarily residential, or mostly large buildings or mostly small buildings, but residential land uses would not be arbitrarily and completely separated from residential land uses, for example.
+Under such a system, an area might be designated as primarily commercial or primarily residential, or mostly large buildings or mostly small buildings, but residential land uses would not be arbitrarily and completely separated from non-residential land uses, for example.

 In traditional zoning, mixing the residential and commercial uses is usually strictly forbidden.
 If the municipality is a little more contemporary, they may designate a mixed-use zoning district, but still the requirements for review often are quite stern.